yanxurui/Snapfile/README.md

 	* each folder has a corresponding path in the server where files uploaded to this folder are stored
 	* uploading is handled directly in Python
 * download: files are served by NGINX using `X-accel`
+* backend only uses a single thread in Python

 ## Install & Run